ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/index.md

 [//]: # (4.
 Or if you are using a self-hosted Postgres instance, you can follow the [generic setup guide]&#40;./postgres/source/generic&#41;.)

-Once your source PostgreSQL database is set up, you can continue creating your ClickPipe.
+Once your source Postgres database is set up, you can continue creating your ClickPipe.

 ## Creating your ClickPipe